cacophony-wj/licentia_black/README.md

 I am regularly available on [my discord server](https://discord.gg/jolly-coop).

 If you enjoyed playing this modlist and feel that your time spent with it was worth any amount of money, consider giving me a tip.
-Join my private server and check the pins of the #black channels for options to provide compensation.
-I work on this thing almost constantly!
+Tax season is upon as and as a technically self-employed person, I will be responsible for 100% of it out of my pocket.
+There are donation options ranging from $1 to $35 (with a merch bonus) to extravagant gifts from an Amazon wishlist.
+Consult my webpage at [cacophony.me](https://cacophony.me) for details (at the bottom of the page).

 ## Contributing